Skip to main content

 }

-Note: this code also works if there is only one table in the data source, in which case the outer loop will only execute once.
+Note: this code also works if there is only one table in the source.

 Writing Arrow Data